Me, me me.

 Here’s a potted CV if you need it, or get in touch if you happen to need a full one for whatever nefarious / stalky type reason you may have.

 …now, I’m co-director of Thirty8 Digital, a two person agency that I run with my wife.
 We work with museums and others to help them make the most of the web.
+I’ve also recently co-founded The Museum Platform.
+It’s a platform.
+For museums.

 …from 2007 – July 2011 I was Digital Strategist for a Bath-based company called Eduserv, a not for profit IT services group.
 I worked within the Research & Innovation Group, looking at new technologies and how these impact on the way people communicate and collaborate.